wentuq/blog-grabski.me/_posts/2020-09-02-automatically-unlock-keepassxc-on-startup-and-after-lock-screen.md

 date: 2020-09-02T19:10:45.766Z
 thumbnail: /assets/uploads/keepassxc-lock.png
 ---
-I will be using Ubuntu 20.04 and KeepassXC 2.6.1 but this guide should work for any GNOME desktop.
+I will be using Ubuntu 20.04 and KeepassXC 2.7.0 but this guide should work for any GNOME desktop.

+Note: From KeepassXC 2.7.0, developers [changed the dbus interface](https://github.com/keepassxreboot/keepassxc/pull/7523) so it's more consistent now.
+I updated scripts accordingly.

 To securely store KeepassXC main database password we will use `secret-tool` from package `libsecret-tools`.
 Using this tool we make sure that we don't store our password for KeepassXC in plaintext somewhere in our system.